d12frosted/elpa-mirror/gnu/so-long-readme.txt

 Use M-x customize-group RET so-long RET
 (or M-x so-long-customize RET)

-The user options `so-long-target-modes', `so-long-threshold', and `so-long-max-lines' determine whether action will be taken automatically when visiting a file, and `so-long-action' determines what will be done.
+The user options `so-long-target-modes' and `so-long-threshold' determine whether action will be taken automatically when visiting a file, and `so-long-action' determines what will be done.

 * Actions and menus
 -------------------